 All around the world, more than one hundred Camphill communities in over twenty countries take different forms.
 Every community, however, is dedicated to social renewal through community building — with children, youth, and adults with disabilities.
 The Camphill ideal is to engage all the members of each community in meeting their own needs, as well as those of the community at large, to whatever extent their abilities allow.

-Like all Camphill communities, the continuity and future development of The Camphill School depends on a core of committed coworkers who maintain Camphill’s values and mission and impart it to others.
+Like all Camphill communities, the continuity and future development of The Camphill School depends on a core of committed live-in volunteers who maintain Camphill’s values and mission and impart it to others.
 As members of the Camphill Movement, they are committed to high standards of care, self-sacrifice, and self-development.

-In Village Life: The Camphill Communities, (1986) volunteer coworker (coworker is the Camphill expression for a long-term volunteer caregiver) Wanda Root wrote:
+In Village Life: The Camphill Communities, (1986) live-in volunteer Wanda Root wrote:

 Camphill is a way of life.
 It is not a job.
 There are no shifts, no salaries, no relative values placed on people according to the nature of the work that they do … Tasks are undertaken for the good of the whole, out of a sense of commitment and responsibility … Community life is the work of Camphill.
 People with enormously varied capabilities, talents, and needs, live and work together day after day.